zonuexe/vitepress-slides/USAGE.md

     DefaultTheme.enhanceApp?.(ctx);
     ctx.app.component("SlidesCatalog", SlidesCatalog);
     ctx.app.component("SlideDetailPage", SlideDetailPage);
-    ctx.app.provide(slidesDataSymbol, { slides, siteConfig });
+    ctx.app.provide(slidesDataSymbol, {
+      slides,
+      siteConfig,
+      base: ctx.siteData?.base ?? "/",
+    });
   },
 };
 ```

 `@zonuexe/vitepress-slides/styles` bundles both the Tailwind utility layer and the slide viewer-specific selectors, so importing it once here applies all required styling.
-Provide the `slides`/`siteConfig` payload via `slidesDataSymbol` so packaged components can access the virtual module data.
+Provide the `slides`/`siteConfig` payload (and the current `base` path) via `slidesDataSymbol` so packaged components can access the virtual module data.

 ### 3. Using in Pages